Michael Xavier: MX Masterclass

 Xavier is the Principal of MX Masterclass, a training school for musical theatre students which aims to aid them in gaining acceptance to professional training colleges.
 The school runs every Sunday, based at Rambert, Upper Ground.
 Their patrons are Matthew Bourne, Natalie Paris, Emily Carey and Sebastian Croft.
 Regular teachers over the years have included Anna Tringham, Ross Sharkey, Lucinda Lawrence, Brandon Lee Sears, Nicola Coates, Peter Polycarpou and Alex Young.
-Students are also taught by guest performers and practitioners including Kerry Ellis, Ramin Karimloo, Rebecca Trehearn, Marc Antolin, Robbie Sherman, Katie Brayben, Louise Dearman, Trevor Dion Nicholas and Matt Henry (singer).
+Students are also taught by guest performers and practitioners including Kerry Ellis, Ramin Karimloo, Rebecca Trehearn, Marc Antolin, Robbie Sherman, Katie Brayben, Louise Dearman, Trevor Dion Nicholas and Matt Henry.

 The students are often given an opportunity to perform at various charity and West End events at which Xavier also appears.
 The students also appear at a Christmas concert at St Paul's, Covent Garden, alongside industry professionals.
 The 2016 concert was hosted by Rufus Hound.

 Students have many performance opportunities throughout the year and gain national and local news coverage in the process.
 On three occasions they performed at The Best of the West End concert at The Royal Albert Hall starring many big West End names including Xavier himself.

-They have also performed at Lambert Jackson Productions concert, West End Women and Main Men Of Musicals.
+They have also performed at Lambert Jackson Productions concerts West End Women and Main Men Of Musicals.